-Linear registration: smallest step in fraction of voxel at which to stop registration
+Linear registration: smallest gradient descent step measured in fraction of a voxel at which to stop registration

 MRtrix 0.2 equivalent commands

 For those users moving to MRtrix3 from the old MRtrix 0.2.x software, this list provides the equivalent command names for the functionalities that they are accustomed to from the older version of the software.
 The new command naming scheme was carefully designed, so we hope people agree that it makes sense, and allows users to easily find the command functionalities available that are relevant for the data they are processing.